Surface Water Treatment Rule

 (available in .pdf format - Click to download a free copy of Adobe Reader)

-If you have questions about the Surface Water Treatment Rule, please contact your Compliance Officer.
+If you have questions about the Surface Water Treatment Rule or Approved Alternative Filtration Technologies, please contact your Compliance Officer.